fdaPDE/IWSM25_short_course/README.md

 # A warm welcome to the `fdaPDE` world!

-`fdaPDE` is a library for *physics-informed spatial and functional data analysis*, at the intersection of statistics and numerical analysis, designed for data located over *complex multidimensional domains*, ranging from irregular planar regions and curved surfaces to linear networks and volumes.
+`fdaPDE` is a library for *physics-informed statistical learning of spatial and functional data*, at the intersection of statistics and numerical analysis, designed for data located over *complex multidimensional domains*, ranging from irregular planar regions and curved surfaces to linear networks and volumes.
 The use of Partial Differential Equations (PDEs) allows incorporating information derived from the *physics* of the problem under study into the *statistical modeling*, making `fdaPDE` an extremely flexible tool for the analysis of complex data.